w32blaster/documentation-collector/README.md

 ## Limitation and requirements

-* **Docementation Collector** is designed to be executed on the same server where bare Git repositories are located
+* **Documentation Collector** is designed to be executed on the same server where bare Git repositories are located
 * the script runs [JBake](http://www.jbake.org) generator, that uses Java installed
 * expected that the very first line of each README file is _"title=Some Title"_ (see the _demo/content_ filder, [for example](https://raw.githubusercontent.com/w32blaster/documentation-collector/master/demo/content/Project_Three.md))
 * requires *GitPython*.
 You can install it using command: